thednp/bootstrap.native/README.md

 # Native Javascript for Bootstrap
-This is a set of scripts developed with native Javascript for <strong>Bootstrap 3</strong> series, and featuring superior performance compared to the original jQuery Plugins.
+This is a library developed with native Javascript for <strong>Bootstrap 3</strong> series, and featuring superior performance compared to the original jQuery Plugins.
 Thanks to [Ingwie Phoenix](https://github.com/IngwiePhoenix) for contributing with npm/RequireJS/CommonJS compatibility.
 A huge advantage is the size, this library is only ***20Kb*** minified and ***6.5Kb*** gZipped.

 See <a href="http://thednp.github.io/bootstrap.native/">demo</a> for scripting examples and instructions.

 # CDN
-New releases will be available automatically on <a href="http://www.jsdelivr.com/#!bootstrap.native">jsdelivr</a> CDN repositories and <a href="https://cdnjs.com/libraries/bootstrap.native">CDNjs</a> repositories.
-You may also find more <a href="https://www.google.ro/search?q=bootstrap+js+without+jquery" target="_blank">CDN repositories on Google</a> as well.
+New releases will be available automatically on <a href="http://www.jsdelivr.com/#!bootstrap.native">jsdelivr</a> CDN repositories and CDN repositories on <a href="https://cdnjs.com/libraries/bootstrap.native">CDNjs</a> repositories.
+You may also find more <a href="https://www.google.com/search?q=bootstrap+native+cdn" target="_blank">Google</a> as well.

 # Bower and NPM
 You can install this package by using either Bower or NPM.